elijahchurch/Pizza-Parlor-Project/README.md

 #### By: Jason Elijah Church

-#### A webpage where a user can order a pizza based on size and topping choice.
+#### A webpage where a user can order a pizza based on size and topping choices.

 ## Technologies Used